UK police say ‘multiple people’ stabbed on train, two suspects arrested

 Police say a number of people were taken to hospital after a series of stabbings on a train near Cambridgeshire.

-Police in the United Kingdom have arrested two suspects after a number of people were taken to hospital following a stabbing on a train near Cambridgeshire in eastern England.
+Police in the United Kingdom have arrested two suspects after several people were taken to hospital following a stabbing on a train near Cambridgeshire in eastern England.

 “We are currently responding to an incident on a train to Huntingdon where multiple people have been stabbed,” the British Transport Police said in a statement on X on Saturday.